-As per Texas Transportation Code Chapter 550, TxDOT is responsible for the collection and analysis of crash data submitted by Texas law enforcement officers on form CR-3, Texas Peace Officer's Crash Report.
+As per Texas Transportation Code Chapter 550, TxDOT is responsible for the collection and analysis of crash data submitted by Texas law enforcement officers on the Texas Peace Officer's Crash Report form.
 TxDOT maintains a statewide, automated database for reportable motor vehicle traffic crashes received by TxDOT.

 Users may also obtain publicly available crash data through TxDOT’s CRIS Query tool.
 This application allows public users to query, extract and/or analyze publicly available crash data.

 To perform a query or to obtain more information on the CRIS Query function, visit the links below:

 Crash data visualizations available through dashboards and the Traffic Safety Data Portal draw data from the Crash Records Information System (CRIS) and provide advanced and vital analysis of key emphasis areas to support TxDOT's education campaigns, engineering counter measures, and other efforts to reduce crashes, fatalities, and injuries on Texas roadways.

 - Crash tree analysis - Pedestrian and Pedalcyclist injuries

 Specific, publicly available crash data may be requested by completing and submitting the online request form.

 Automated crash data extract files

 In cases where users want large amounts of crash data and their requests cannot be fulfilled through a Crash Data Request or through the Query tool, TxDOT offers an automated process for users to obtain crash data directly from CRIS in the form of comma separated value (CSV) extract files.
 The process to obtain the file allows users to make requests at their convenience after an easy, one-time, self-registration process.